-Mr Tim Turner (Chairman of Committee) (Non-Executive Independent Director) Mr Terry Donnelly (Non-Executive Independent Director) (appointed 4 August 2020) Mr Mark Hancock (Non-Executive Independent Director) (resigned 4 August 2020)
+Mr Tim Turner (Chairman of Committee) (Non-Executive Independent Director) Mr Will Scott (Member of Committee) (Non-Executive Director)

 Remuneration Policy

 The remuneration policy of the Company has been designed to align Director and Senior Management objectives with business objections and consequently shareholder returns.
 The Board of the Company believes the remuneration policy to be appropriate and effective in its ability to attract and retain appropriately skilled Directors to run and manage the Company.